KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/7-YOCTO/README.md

 ex:
 zeus: Yocto Project 3.0 release.

-so all the contributers that write a meta-layer , they create it depend on comptability with the branch (zeus) so if i want to clone meta-layer i will clone it to comptable with my branch
+- so all the contributers who create a meta-layer , they create it depend on comptability with the branch like :(zeus) for example

+- i want to clone meta-layer i will clone it to comptable with my branch

-every poky branch it is LTS (LONG TERM SUPPORT UNTILL A SPECIFIC DATA )
+- every poky branch it is LTS (LONG TERM SUPPORT UNTILL A SPECIFIC DATE )

 ## Most famous poky branches